 - 118 micrograms folate

 - 213 International Units vitamin A

 - 3.02 milligrams vitamin E

 Choose avocados based upon when you're going to eat them.
 If you plan on using them right away, choose avocados that are slightly soft when you press on them.
 If you plan on using them in three or four days, pick avocados that are firm under pressure.
-If you bought firm avocados and you need them sooner, you may be able to speed up the ripening process by putting them in a paper bag with an apple and storing them at room temperature - but it's really difficult to use unripened avocado in most recipes.
+If you bought firm avocados and you need them sooner, you may be able to speed up the ripening process by putting them in a paper bag with an apple and storing them at room temperature - but it's difficult to use unripened avocados in most recipes.

 When you're ready to use your avocado, cut it in half lengthwise.
-There's a big seed in the middle of the avocado, so your knife won't go all the way through, you'll have to slide the knife blade around the seed.
+There's a big seed in the middle of the avocado, so your knife won't go all the way through, you'll have to slide the blade around the seed.
 Grasp both sides of the avocado and gently twist it apart.
 Remove the seed and either peel the skin away from the green flesh, or scoop it out with a spoon.

 Fresh avocado can be used on sandwiches, in salads, and is the main ingredient of guacamole.
 Here are some healthful recipes that feature avocado: